cppservergit/apiserver/README.md

 API-Server++ is a compact single-threaded epoll HTTP 1/1 microserver, for serving API requests only (GET/Multipart Form POST/OPTIONS), when a request arrives, the corresponding lambda will be dispatched for execution to a background thread, using the one-producer/many-consumers model.
 This way API-Server++ can multiplex thousands of concurrent connections with a single thread dispatching all the network-related tasks

+API-Server++ was designed to be run as a container on Kubernetes, but it can be run as a regular program on a terminal or as a SystemD Linux service, on production it will run behind an Ingress or Load Balancer providing TLS and Layer-7 protection.

 ## Requirements

 The test environment is Ubuntu 22.04 with GCC 12.3, we used Canonical's Multipass VMs on Windows 10 Pro, it's a very agile toolset for this purpose.